moorepants/dissertation/control.rst

    the motorcycle with the addition of rider lean torque control.
 He says that the objective was to develop a control scheme that *somewhat* represents a rider which is simple and effective.
-His controller inputs are the rider's upperbody absolute and relative lean angles and the path tracking error.
+His controller inputs are the rider's upper-body absolute and relative lean angles and the path tracking error.
 He claims that riders control the motorcycle at the weave frequency at high speeds.
-He is able succesfully stablize and track a path and determines optimal preview gains.
+He is able successfully stabilize and track a path and determines optimal preview gains.
 He also finds that the rider lean torque control is relatively ineffective and even with high weighting in the LQR formulation, the steer torque input dominates the optimal solution.
 [Sharp2008a]_
    Sharp applies his LQR based preview model control model from [Sharp2007]_ to the benchmark bicycle.
 His findings are somewhat similar.
-His bicyle model is 6th order (he includes heading and path deviation) and he sets up the optimal control problem on full state feedback including varying numbers of path preview points.
+His bicycle model is 6th order (he includes heading and path deviation) and he sets up the optimal control problem on full state feedback including varying numbers of path preview points.
 The bicycle tracks a path well and he shows high, medium and low authority control by changing the LQR weightings.
 In general the bicycle roll angle and rate gains are the largest, with rider lean gains following, and steer related gains being the smallest.
-His leaning rider is intially stablized by a passive spring and damper, and he finds that the lean torque control is minor when paired with steer torque control.
+His leaning rider is initially stabilized by a passive spring and damper, and he finds that the lean torque control is minor when paired with steer torque control.
 Lean torque alone requires very high gains.
 [Marumo2007]_
-   Marumo and Nagai design both a PD controller with respect to roll angle and an LQR controller with full state feeback to stablize the roll of Sharp's basic motorcycle model through steer torque.
-The intention is to have a steer-by-wire system so the rider can specify the desired roll angle with something like a joystick, thus alievating the need for the human to learn to counter steer.
+   Marumo and Nagai design both a PD controller with respect to roll angle and an LQR controller with full state feedback to stabilize the roll of Sharp's basic motorcycle model through steer torque.
+The intention is to have a steer-by-wire system so the rider can specify the desired roll angle with something like a joystick, thus alleviating the need for the human to learn to counter steer.
 They include an additional torque to the controller output computed from the steady state inverse steer torque to roll angle transfer function. (this last sentence it weak).